Performance optimization for drift-robust fidelity improvement of two-qubit gates

-Instead, what we propose is a tune-up procedure which optimises the \emph{performance} of the gate by using GST to identify the most critical parameters.
+If the GST estimates of a quantum process were perfect and static with time, then this would be sufficient to have an improved CNOT gate.
+However, because GST is only an estimate of a Markovian map within a (generally) non-Markovian system, a simple mathematical minimization will not necessarily result in a physical optimization.
+This could be either if the noisy parameter values were to change over time, or if the GST estimate were slightly incorrect.
+Instead, what we propose is a tune-up procedure which optimizes the \emph{performance} of the gate by using GST to identify the neighbourhood in which certain parameter values are able to be modified to improve the accuracy of the gate.
 As such, it is robust to the drift of different noisy parameters and does not rely on the absolute accuracy of the GST estimate.
-The only assumption is that the noisy parameters will remain structurally similar enough to those of the GST estimate, that an optimisation seeded by GST will bring us back to a better gate than the native operation in few iterations.
+The only assumption is that the noisy channel will remain structurally similar enough to those of the GST estimate, that an optimization seeded by GST will bring us back to a better gate than the native operation in few iterations.
 We define our objective function as the RB infidelity of the gate, in order to make use of the most general metric of performance.